seahyinghang8/asst2/multithreading_tips.md

   2. Consumer threads are pulling data from an empty buffer

-In order to resolve the problems above, you will need to use Java's `wait/notify` mechanism (also known as monitors).
+In order to fix the problems above, you will need to use Java's `wait/notify` mechanism (also known as monitors).
 We provide a description for each of the functions that you will use in the assignment:

 1. `wait()`: